CompLab-StonyBrook/mlrg/README.md

 To test things locally before you upload them, you have to

-1.  open a terminal and navigate to the root folder of the repository (the one with pelicanconf.py),
+1.  open a terminal and navigate to the root folder of the repository (the one with *pelicanconf.py*),
-1.  run make devserver, and
+1.  run `make devserver`, and
 1.  open a browser and load [http://localhost:8000](http://localhost:8000).

 If everything is fine, run `make stopserver` to end the testing phase.